• Skip to primary navigation

 Thumbprint cookies with white icing drizzle on a wood board with fall leaves.

-To make these cookies, you will need unsalted butter, brown sugar, granulated sugar, 1 egg, creamy peanut butter, vanilla, both baking soda and baking powder, salt, flour, pumpkin spice kisses, and Ghirardelli white chocolate wafers or white chocolate chips.
+To make these cookies, you will need unsalted butter, brown sugar, granulated sugar, pumpkin pie spice, 1 large egg, creamy peanut butter, vanilla extract, both baking soda and baking powder, salt, flour, and Ghirardelli white chocolate wafers or white chocolate chips.

 Preheat oven to 350 degrees.
 Line cookie sheets with parchment paper.